logiclogue/jordanlord.co.uk/src/blog/footium-in-the-age-of-ai.md

 draft: true
 ---

-Simium should not build a better football game.
-It should build the system that makes living football worlds possible.
+Simium is building the digital living worlds of sport.

-That is the opportunity created by AI.

 For twenty years, football games have split the category into parts.